Church of St Peter ad Vincula: Burials and monuments

 A list of "remarkable persons" buried in the chapel between 1534 and 1747 is listed on a table on the west wall.
 Thomas Babington Macaulay memorialised those buried in the chapel in his 1848 History of England:

 In truth there is no sadder spot on the earth than that little cemetery.
 Death is there associated, not, as in Westminster Abbey and Saint Paul's, with genius and virtue, with public veneration and with imperishable renown; not, as in our humblest churches and churchyards, with everything that is most endearing in social and domestic charities; but with whatever is darkest in human nature and in human destiny, with the savage triumph of implacable enemies, with the inconstancy, the ingratitude, the cowardice of friends, with all the miseries of fallen greatness and of blighted fame.
 Thither have been carried, through successive ages, by the rude hands of gaolers, without one mourner following, the bleeding relics of men who had been the captains of armies, the leaders of parties, the oracles of senates, and the ornaments of courts.

 During renovation work in 1876 three burials were discovered, identified as Anne Boleyn, Margaret Pole, Countess of Salisbury, and John Dudley, 1st Duke of Northumberland.

 The tomb of Sir Richard Cholmondeley, a former Lieutenant of the Tower of London, and his wife Elizabeth Pennington has been opened during the renovation, but was found to be empty.
 (Their remains are not there.)
 But it contained the original Tudor font, now re-instated to the chapel.
 It is believed to be hidden there before parliamentary troops.

 Chapel Royal

 The church is a Chapel Royal and the priest responsible for it is the chaplain of the Tower of London, a canon and member of the Ecclesiastical Household.
 The canonry was abolished in 1685 but reinstated in 2012.
-The Reverend Roger Hall, MBE was installed as a canon the same year.
+Roger Hall was installed as a canon the same year.

 The chapel can be visited as part of a specific tour within the Tower of London or by attending the regular Sunday morning service.